eagle-io/docs/source/topics/user_preferences/index.rst

 	|

 	.. image:: user_profile_apikeys.png

-API resource requests are always limited to the users Workspace and Account permissions.
-Individual API key's must be assigned permissions which can be used to further restrict the actions an API request can perform.

 The *Display Node Ids in properties dialog* option is useful for retrieving a specific Node Id for use with the HTTP API.
 The *Node Id* will be shown in the associated Node properties dialog.